Bringing you the latest industry News

 Whether you’re already a subscriber or are just learning about The Northern Logger and Timber Processor, please take a few minutes to look around and share your thoughts with us.
 If you’re not already a subscriber, we hope this web space gives you a reason to try us out.

-We pack a lot of useful and interesting information into every issue – information specifically geared towards thousands of our region’s forest industry professionals.
+We pack a lot of useful and interesting information into every issue – information specifically geared toward thousands of our region’s forest industry professionals.
 Sign up for a subscription and see what you’ve been missing.

 Sample Articles